-The Glacier performed above average in our self-arrest comparisons, only outperformed by the much more expensive Grivel Evolution, Petzl Summit, and Petzl Summit Evo (and even then, only by a small margin).
+The Glacier performed above average in our self-arrest comparisons, only outperformed by the much more expensive models, and even then, only by a small margin.
 The Glacier pick provided effective purchase into firm snow, and the pick drove in smooth and did not feel jerky.
-The Glacier self-arrested noticeably better than the similarly priced Black Diamond Raven Pro and base model Black Diamond Raven.
+It self-arrested noticeably better than the similarly priced Black Diamond Raven Pro and base model Black Diamond Raven.

 The pick of the Petzl Glacier performed slightly above average for self-arresting, and our testers unanimously thought it self-arrested better than the Black Diamond Raven.

 The Glacier sports a functional adze design, allowing it to excel during ice clearing and step chopping.
 The adze hacked into all but the hardest ice very effectively and dug "T-slots" and deadmans better than most, and just barely scored behind the Petzl Sum'Tec and Summit.

 The Glacier was comfortable to carry in either position.
 It was very nice in self-belay position (pick-forward) and was fine for all-day ascents in self-arrest position (pick-backward), but wasn't as good as the Black Diamond Raven.

 The Glacier is UIAA rated with a CEN-B, making it suitable for use as a "T-slot" or deadman while belaying or during crevasse rescue.
 The Glacier features a decent clip in point at the top of its head, which accommodates most carabiners.
 It also features a well-designed spike, which helps facilitate it to be driven quickly in vertically to self-anchor or to provide a quick backup while belaying others.